7 Tips Closet Clean Out: How To Organize Your Closet

 This post contains links to affiliate websites and receives an affiliate commission for any purchases made by you using these links.
 I appreciate your support!

-How Often Should You clean out your closet?
+How Often Should You Clean Out Your Closet?

 I end up going through my wardrobe about once a month.
 Not a complete overhaul but my things get messy so quickly.
 It’s all behind closed doors so it’s not too bad (I can hide the mess easily).

-If you’re feeling like your closet needs a complete over haul then here are some top tips for complete closet clean out…
+If you’re feeling like your closet needs a complete overhaul then here are some top tips for complete closet clean out…

 1. Take Everything Out!

-To get your closet space as organized as best as possible it much easier to take everything out first.
 Yes, it’s going to be a huge mess but this way you have to get it all done one time!
 Trying to clean and organize a wardrobe still half full of clothes can get more complicated compared to starting from scratch.

 2. Clean Out